flatironinstitute/sciware/10_EnvShell/main.md

 ### Terminal

-- Terminal is a program that runs a shell.
+- Terminal is a program that runs and provides I/O to a shell (or other program).
 - Originally a physical device, now we run software terminal emulators.
-- Many different terminal emulators (Gnome-Terminal, iTerm, Terminator), but they all do the same thing - give you access to a shell session.
+- Many different terminal emulators (Gnome-Terminal, iTerm, Terminator, xterm), but they all do the same thing - give you access to a shell session.
 - Opinions?

 ### Console

-- Console originally referred to the physical text entry and display device for system adminstration messages.
+- Console originally referred to the physical text entry and display device for system administration messages.
-- Now often used specifically in context of sys admin messages from BIOS, kernel, and the system logger.
+- Now often used specifically in context of sys admin messages from BIOS, kernel, and the system logger, or the text mode of the OS (Alt-F1 in Linux).
 - ```javascript
   console.log("👋from your web browser.");
   ```